The Rebel Set

 1959 film by Gene Fowler Jr.

 The Rebel Set is a 1959 American crime drama film in black and white directed by Gene Fowler Jr. It was later featured and riffed on Mystery Science Theater 3000 in Season 4.

 Plot

 Mr. Tucker, proprietor of a Los Angeles coffee house, hires three down-on-their-luck classic beatnik patrons: out-of-work actor John Mapes; struggling writer Ray Miller; and George Leland, the wayward son of movie star Rita Leland, to participate in an armored car robbery to take place during a four-hour stopover in Chicago during the trio's train trip from Los Angeles to New York.
-Mapes' worried wife Jeanne joins him on the train, concerned about his not having had a job in more than a year.
+John's worried wife Jeanne joins him on the train, concerned about his not having had a job in more than a year.